ASSERT-KTH/MEWE/README.md

 # MEWE multivariants

 With our linker, you can start creating multivariant libraries.
 To do so, you need to be able of creating semantically equivalent functions out of the original library.
 A previous [work of us](https://github.com/KTH/slumps/tree/master/crow) uses a superoptimizer to create a handful number of variants out of a single LLVM bitcode.
-We provide an [example](examples/calling_crow) about how to use CROW to generate variants is available.
+We provide an [example](examples/calling_crow) about how to use CROW to generate variants.

 Notice that, this approach will work with any diversifier, as soon as it fits with our linker in terms of binary correctness.